MSPE Medical School Information

 Mission

-The University of Queensland’s Faculty of Medicine works in partnership with the health system to provide world-class accredited medical education, underpinned by lifelong learning skills, our leading researches, and our contribution to innovative best practice in clinical services.
+The University of Queensland’s Faculty of Health, Medicine and Behavioural Sciences works in partnership with the Ochsner Health System to provide world-class accredited medical education, underpinned by lifelong learning skills, our leading research programs, and our contribution to innovative best practice in clinical services.
 We do this for the benefit of all members of our community in Queensland, Australia, and the world.

 Program outline